the-markup/investigation-amazon-brands/README.md

     └── spotcheck
  ```

-`data/output/` contains tables, figures, and datasets used in our methodolgy.
+`data/output/` contains tables, figures, and datasets used in our methodology.

 `data/output/datasets/amazon_private_label.csv.xz` is our dataset of Amazon brands, exclusives, and proprietary electronics (N=137,428 products).
 We use each product's unique ID (called an ASIN) to identify Amazon's own products in our methodology.

-`data/output/datasets/searches.csv.xz` parsed search result pages from top and generic searchs (N=187,534 product positions).
+`data/output/datasets/searches.csv.xz` parsed search result pages from top and generic searches (N=187,534 product positions).
 You can filter this by `search_term` for each of these subsets from `data/input/combined_queries_with_source.csv`.

 `data/output/datasets/products.csv.xz` parsed product pages from the searches above (N=157,405 product pages).

 `data/output/training_set.csv.gz` metadata used to train and evaluate random forests.
-Additionally feature engineering is conducted in `notebooks/2-random-forest-analysis.ipynb`, which produces `pairwise_training_set.csv.gz`.
+Additionally, feature engineering is conducted in `notebooks/2-random-forest-analysis.ipynb`, which produces `pairwise_training_set.csv.gz`.

 Every file in `data/input` except `combined_queries_with_source.csv` is stored in AWS s3.
-They are not hosted in this repository.
+Those are not hosted in this repository.

 ## Download Data
 You can find the raw inputs in `data/input` in `s3://investigation-amazon-brands`.